How Love Island and other reality TV can affect our mental health

 What impact does watching reality TV have on our mental health?
-17 year old Elsie shares her thoughts, and gives some tips for ways you can look after your mental health whilst enjoying shows like Love Island.
+Elsie, 17, shares her thoughts and gives some tips for ways you can look after your mental health while enjoying shows like Love Island.

 Whether you love it or hate it, Love Island has returned to our screens for the summer.

-For those of you who are yet to experience the Love Island craze, a group of young singles are sent into a luxury villa in Majorca, who share the common goal of seeking out love.
+For those of you who are yet to experience the Love Island craze, a group of young singles are sent into a luxury villa in Majorca with the common goal of seeking out love.
 The length of their stay on the island is dependent on votes from the public, with the opportunity for the winning couple to come home with a total of £50,000.

-Specifically targeted at a young audience, the show - alongside many other reality tv shows – can indeed have an effect on young people’s mental health.
-This is rather unsurprising when we consider that whilst watching these people on our screens for two months, we are being continually inundated with uniform body types, far from the diverse society that we live in.
+Specifically targeted at a young audience, the show - alongside many other reality TV shows – can indeed have an effect on young people’s mental health.
+This is rather unsurprising when we consider that while watching these people on our screens for two months, we are being continually inundated with uniform body types, which are not representative of the diverse society that we live in.

-As the countdown to summer draws closer, the pressures young people face are not helped by the commonly used phrase ‘beachbody’; all bodies are ‘beachbodies’.
-The show seemingly promotes the idea that physical appearance and attributes overrides the importance of personality and character.
-It is a natural process for humans to compare ourselves with one another, often with the positive goal of bettering ourselves for the good.
+As the countdown to summer draws closer, the pressures young people face are not helped by the commonly used phrase "beach body"; all bodies are "beach bodies".
+The show seemingly promotes the idea that physical appearance and attributes are more important than personality and character.
+It is a natural process for humans to compare ourselves with one another, often with the positive goal of bettering ourselves.
 However, sometimes this can be taken too far.
-The lack of body diversity on Love Island (one of its major criticisms) means young people - myself included - can be left feeling like our bodies are not ‘good enough’ and elicit feelings of anxiety, depression and low self-esteem.
+The lack of body diversity on Love Island (one of its major criticisms) means young people - myself included - can be left feeling like our bodies are not ‘good enough’, which can elicit feelings of anxiety, depression and low self-esteem.

 If Love Island is the kind of programme that you like, then enjoy it - I certainly will be!
-But I urge you to remember that your worth and value far exceed your physical appearance.
+But I urge you to remember that your worth and value are based on far more than your physical appearance.
 It is completely normal to feel insecure about your body, and the majority of us will experience this at some point in our lives.
-If you notice that you are struggling, or obsessively comparing yourself to others including those on programmes such as Love Island, do not hesitate to get help.
+If you notice that you are struggling, or obsessively comparing yourself to others, including those on programmes such as Love Island, do not hesitate to get help.
 Speak to a trusted family member, teacher, friend, GP - anyone that you are comfortable speaking to.

-If you’re struggling with how you look, have a look at our guide on finding help with body image.
+If you’re struggling with how you look, have a look at our body image page.
 We have advice on how you can build your self-esteem, and what to do if you’re worried about your body.